Factors to build or buy Data Pipeline

 System Performance

-When managing data, it is critical to creating an infallible system.
+When managing data, it is critical to create an infallible system.
 If potential issues are not addressed, data discrepancies may become commonplace.

 Building an in-house system requires a large commitment to engineering, DevOps, instrumentation, and monitoring.
 These investments enable quick resolution of errors as an engineer familiar with the system would identify and fix them quickly.